The Mayans and their Astronomical Study of the Cosmos: Exploring the Universe

 If there is a culture that stood out in North and Central America, that was the Mayan civilization, which was located mainly in Mexico.
-The Mayan culture had a close relationship with religion and the study of the universe, which has given rise to the field that we know today as mayan astronomy.
+The Mayan culture had a close relationship with religion and the study of the universe, which has given rise to the field that we know today as mayan astronomySeveral thousand years before Christ, the Maya had already mastered advanced techniques of astronomical observation and identification of celestial bodies and cosmic phenomena.
+For example, history tells us that on February 15, 3379 BC, The Mayans identified and studied an eclipseAn example of this knowledge are the inscriptions found in their temples and pyramids.

 The Mayan Calendar

 One of the most fascinating aspects of the Mayan astronomical advancement is the famous Mayan calendar.
-This calendar was designed thousands of years before Christ, and its final date was the December 21th 2012, which gave rise to much speculation about the end of the world or the arrival of a new era.
-However, the calendar consisted of 365 days spread over 18 months of 20 days each, with an additional month of 5 days at the end of the year, known as the "Wayeb" days, which were considered to be an unlucky omen.
+This calendar was designed thousands of years before Christ, and its final date was the December 21th 2012This sparked much speculation about the end of the world or the arrival of a new era.
+However, the calendar consisted of 365 days distributed across 18 months of 20 days each, with an additional 5-day month at the end of the year, known as the “Wayeb” days, which were considered unlucky.

-El haab and Tzolk'in are the two main calendar systems of the Maya.
-The Haab, of 365 days, was associated with agricultural cycles, while the Tzolk'in, of 260 days, was linked to ceremonial acts and had a very important astronomical and ritual function.
+El haab and the Tzolk’in These are the two main calendar systems of the Maya.
+The Haab, of 365 days, was associated with agricultural cycles, while the Tzolk’in, of 260 days, was linked to ceremonial acts and had a very important astronomical and ritual function.
 Together, they formed the Calendar Wheel, which generated 52-year cycles, after which the calendars were aligned again.
 This cycle was considered extremely important for the Mayans, who believed that the destiny of their civilization was linked to the stars.

 Astronomy and the Mayan Temples

 Mayan temples not only had a religious use, but were aligned with important astronomical events.
 Chichen Itza step pyramid It is one of the most outstanding examples of this harmony between architecture and astronomy.
-This temple, dedicated to the god Kukulcan, is aligned in such a way that during the spring and autumn equinoxes, the shadow cast by the sun creates the image of a snake descending the stairs of the temple, symbolically representing Kukulcan.
+This temple, dedicated to the god Kukulcán, is aligned in such a way that during the spring and autumn equinoxes, the shadow cast by the sun creates the image of a serpent descending the temple steps, symbolically representing Kukulcán.
+Another remarkable feature is that when ascending the pyramid, visitors climb exactly 365 steps, which coincides with the number of days in the Mayan solar calendar.
+This shows that the Mayans designed their monuments with great precision, taking into account the movement of celestial bodies.

 Another important example is the El Caracol Observatory, also at Chichén Itzá.
 This building was used by the Maya to observe the movements of Venus and the Sun.
 Its round structure is unique among Mayan temples and was designed to perfectly align with the equinoxes and solstices.
 Through this observatory, the Maya accurately recorded the movements of Venus, a planet that played a crucial role in their mythology and rituals.